The Radial Masa in a Free Group Factor is Maximal Injective: Concluding Remarks

 The generator and radial algebras also give rise to masas at the level of the reduced C$^*$-algebra.
 Write $B_0$ for the C$^*$-subalgebra of $C^*_r(\F_K)$ generated by the first generator and $A_0$ for the C$^*$-subaglebra of $C^*_r(\F_K)$ generated by $w_1$.
 Both $A_0$ and $B_0$ are maximal abelian subalgebras of $C^*_r(\F_K)$.
 The later claim is well known, while the former can be found in \cite{Pytlik.RadialMasa}. \begin{proposition} The algebras $A_0$ and $B_0$ are maximal nuclear C$^*$-subalgebras of $C^*_r(\F_K)$. \end{proposition} \begin{proof} Represent $C^*_r(\F_K)$ on $\ell^2(\F_K)$ and let $L_0$ be a nuclear C$^*$-subalgebra of $C^*_r(\F_K)$ which contains $A_0$ or $B_0$.
 Then $L_0''$ is an injective von Neumann subalgebra of $\LF_K$ containing the radial masa $A$ or the generator masa $B$ so that $L_0''=A$ or $L_0''=B$ by maximal injectivity of these algebras.
 In particular $L_0''$ and hence $L_0$ is abelian.
 Since $A_0$ and $B_0$ are maximal abelian subalgebras of $C^*_r(\F_K)$ it follows that $L_0=A_0$ or $L_0=B_0$. \end{proof}

-An identical argument shows that any finite tensor product of $n$ copies of the algebras $A_0$ or $B_0$ is maximal nuclear in the spacial tensor product of $n$ copies of $C^*_r(\F_K$), since \cite[Theorem 4]{Wassermann.SliceMap} the tensor product of masas is maximal abelian in the spacial tensor product.
-Since the algebra $B_0$ has the extension property (\cite[Example (i)]{Archbold.ExtensionStates}), it follows that $B_0\otimes B_0$ is a masa in $C^*_r(\F_K)\otimes_\alpha C^*_r(\F_K)$ for any C$^*$-norm $\alpha$, \cite{Wassermann.TensorMasa}.
+An identical argument shows that any finite tensor product of $n$ copies of the algebras $A_0$ or $B_0$ is maximal nuclear in the spatial tensor product of $n$ copies of $C^*_r(\F_K$), since \cite[Theorem 4]{Wassermann.SliceMap} the tensor product of masas is maximal abelian in the spatial tensor product.
+As the algebra $B_0$ has the extension property (\cite[Example (i)]{Archbold.ExtensionStates}), it follows that $B_0\otimes B_0$ is a masa in $C^*_r(\F_K)\otimes_\alpha C^*_r(\F_K)$ for any C$^*$-norm $\alpha$, \cite{Wassermann.TensorMasa}.
 However, $B_0\otimes B_0$ need not be a maximal nuclear C$^*$-algebra in $C^*_r(\F_K)\otimes_\alpha C^*_r(\F_K)$ when $\alpha$ is larger than the minimal norm.
 We would like to thank Simon Wassermann bringing this to our attention and for allowing us to include the following argument here.